Crypto Lingo 101 – HODL, DYOR, REKT the Cryptocurrency Terms you Need to Know!

 FUD or Fear Uncertainty and Doubt is a term that exists within crypto but also in other areas like sales, marketing, PR, etc. It essentially is a strategy meant to influence others to become skeptical.
 The information spread through FUD is often dubious at best or in most cases false.

 In economics and cryptocurrencies, it means that all assets are essentially interchangeable.
 And it doesn’t matter which one you have, they all are valued the same.
-And they are indistinguishable from another.
+And they are indistinguishable from another (learn more about fungible assets).

 20. Hard fork